James Dougherty (police officer): 1921–1941: Early life and education

 James Edward "Jim" Dougherty was born on April 12, 1921, in Los Angeles, California.
 He was the fifth and last child of Edward and Ethel Dougherty (née Beatty), natives of Pueblo, Colorado.
 After moving to Globe, Arizona, the family suffered during the Great Depression, living in a tent.
 Dougherty attended Van Nuys High School in Los Angeles, California, where he became the popular, attractive football captain and class president.
-Dougherty graduated high school in 1938, in the same class as actress Jane Russell.
-Dougherty turned down an athletic scholarship from the University of California, Santa Barbara.
+He graduated in 1938, in the same class as actress Jane Russell.
+He turned down an athletic scholarship from the University of California, Santa Barbara.

 1941–1946: Early career and first marriage

 In 1941, Dougherty began working the night shift at Lockheed Aircraft.
 Around this time, Dougherty met 15-year-old Norma Jeane Mortenson (later known as Marilyn Monroe) at Van Nuys High School.
 Monroe was living with her foster parents, Dougherty's neighbors named Grace and Doc Goddard, as her mother, Gladys Pearl Baker, had been committed to a sanatorium for paranoid schizophrenia in 1934.
 Dougherty would often drive Monroe home from school. and despite Monroe's young age, she and Dougherty began dating around 1941, their first date being a Christmas dance.

 In 1942, Doc Goddard got a job in West Virginia.
 However, state laws prevented them from taking Monroe with them, and Monroe faced the possibility of being sent to an orphanage.
 To prevent this, Grace approached Ethel with the proposition that Dougherty marry Monroe.
 Ethel agreed, and they approached Dougherty and Monroe with the idea.
 Both were reluctant due to Monroe's young age, but they began dating in January 1942.
 Despite the circumstances, the two of them got along well.

-The two were married in Los Angeles on June 19, 1942, just after Monroe's 16th birthday.
+They were married in Los Angeles on June 19, 1942, just after Monroe's 16th birthday.
 Monroe's first foster parents Ida and Wayne Bolender were in attendance, as was her foster sister Nancy Jeffrey.
 After the wedding, they held a wedding reception at Florentine Gardens.
 Though numerous reports claim that both parties were skeptical about marriage, especially Monroe, Dougherty said, "[We] loved each other madly.
 I felt like the luckiest guy in the world."
 Monroe allegedly also told Grace that being married to Dougherty, whom she fondly called "Daddy" or "Jimmie", felt wonderful.
 Following the marriage, Monroe dropped out of high school and became a housewife.
 After honeymooning on a lake in Ventura County, California, they moved into a studio apartment in Sherman Oaks, Los Angeles.